David Dale Reimer

 David Dale Reimer is an American diplomat and member of the Senior Foreign Service.
-He has served as the United States ambassador to Sierra Leone since 2021.
+He had served as the United States ambassador to Sierra Leone from 2021 to 2023.
 He previously served concurrently as the United States ambassador to Mauritius and United States ambassador to Seychelles from 2018 to 2021.
+He has also served as Chargé d'affaires ad interim to Burundi and Chargé d'Affaires ad interim to Mauritania.

 Education

 Reimer is a native of Smithville, Ohio.
 He earned his Bachelor of Arts degree in history from Goshen College and his Master of Public and International Affairs from the University of Pittsburgh.

 Career

 Reimer has served as a diplomat since 1991.
 In 2015, he became the director of the Office of West African Affairs in the Bureau of African Affairs at the United States Department of State.
 Reimer is a former deputy chief of mission and office director.

 Ambassador to Mauritius and Seychelles

 On November 2, 2017, President Donald Trump announced his intent to nominate Reimer to be the United States ambassador to Mauritius and United States ambassador to Seychelles.
 On November 2, 2017, his nomination was confirmed by voice vote in the U.S Senate.
-He was sworn in as Ambassador on December 13, 2017.
+He was sworn in as ambassador on December 13, 2017.
 He left his post on January 15, 2021.